Patrick Gray, 6th Lord Gray: Gray and the royal wardrobe

 The expenses of the Scottish royal wardrobe on rich fabrics were very large.
 A note of the income of the wardrobe made in June 1586 is held by the British Library adding to entries in the treasurer's accounts.
 The Master of Gray had received £6,890 Scots but was "superexpendit all for clething to his majestie", and recorded an overspend of £4,316.
 In subsequent years, James VI used funds from an annual subsidy sent by Elizabeth I. An Edinburgh merchant, Robert Jousie, and a goldsmith, Thomas Foulis, managed the accounts.

 After the Union of the Crowns, in August 1604, King James indicated that Robert Jousie and one of the king's tailor's Alexander Miller were owed money by the Master of Gray for an old debt from the 1580s.
 Gray sent his receipts to Lord Cecil to show that he did not owe any money.

 An undated letter from the Master of Gray requested some purchases in London, including a sword and a dagger with "black guards not long", a black panache for a woman, gold and silver thread of the greatest sort, for gentlewomen to sew with, tapestry to hang two chambers, and a Venice hat for his wife.
 Gray asked for a silver basin and jug, the lightest (and cheapest) and gilded only on the borders.
 His correspondent was to bring home the jewels if they were ready, and Gray would reimburse him for everything.

 Family

 Gray married secondly, on 20 July 1585, Mary Stewart, a daughter of Robert Stewart, 1st Earl of Orkney.
+James VI attended the wedding.
 Their children included: